 The practice had access to digital X-rays to enhance the delivery of care.

 Helping patients to live healthier lives

 The practice provided preventive care and supported patients to ensure better oral health.

-Oral health advice and preventative care was provided by the dentists.
+Oral health and gum disease support was provided by the dentists and the dental therapist.